georgeri/georgeri.github.io/README.md

 ## SUMMARY

-- Over 12 years of experience in application and systems software design, implementation, and deployment within full software lifecycle of enterprise application development and integration using various platforms and technologies.
+- Over 15 years of experience in application and systems software design, implementation, and deployment within full software lifecycle of enterprise application development and integration using various platforms and technologies.
-- Strong architectural skills in system design with deep knowledge of distributed processing, client-server technologies, n-tier architecture and database design.
+- Strong architectural skills in system design with deep knowledge of distributed processing, client-server technologies, n-tier architecture, containerization, micro-services and database design.
 - Practical experience in designing and developing low-latency, real-time distributed applications, data synchronization, and services.
-- Designed and developed web based applications, smart clients, low latency trading system, data sync engines, and API services using C#/.NET, Java/J2EE, ASP.NET, JSP, DHTML, JavaScript, shell scripts, and messaging buses like JMS, 29West UMS with application servers such as IIS, Apache/Tomcat, WebSphere on Solaris, Linux, Windows Servers and Microsoft Exchange.

 ## SKILLS

-_Platforms:_ Windows Server 2000/2003/2008R2, Windows 95/XP/Vista/7, Linux, Solaris
+_Platforms:_ Windows Server 2008R2-2016, Windows 7/10, Linux (Ubuntu).

-_Languages:_ C#, Java, HTML/DHTML, JavaScript, XML/XSLT, SQL, PL/SQL
+_Languages:_ C#, HTML/DHTML, JavaScript, SQL, PL/SQL, T-SQL, shell scripting.

-_Frameworks/Libraries:_ .NET 1.1-4.0, ASP.NET, jQuery, Angular, JSON, Telerik, Microsoft Prism, WCF, J2EE, JSP/Servlets, JDBC, Spring Framework, Struts, PGP/Cryptix, Apache Velocity/POI.
+_Frameworks/Libraries:_ .NET Core 2/3, .NET Framework, ASP.NET Core, ReactJS, Angular, jQuery, JSON, WCF.

-_Integration:_ WebDAV, ADO/CDO, Microsoft Exchange 2000/2003, Active Directory via MS APIs and generic LDAP, Oracle JPDK, JMS, 29West UMS, Lightstreamer.
+_Integration:_ JWT, OAuth, REST API, WebDAV, ADO/CDO, Microsoft Exchange 2000/2003, Active Directory via MS APIs and generic LDAP, 29West UMS, LightStreamer.

-_Tools:_ Visual Studio 2003-2012, Eclipse, IBM WebSphere Studio, MS SQL Server Management Studio, Team Foundation Server, Rational ClearCase, Oracle JDeveloper, Oracle 9ias Portal, Quest Toad, PuTTY.
+_Tools:_ Visual Studio 2008-2019, Eclipse, MS SQL Server Management Studio, Team Foundation Server, Git, PowerShell.

-_Servers:_ IIS 5.1-7.5, Apache, Tomcat, IBM WebSphere, Oracle 9i/10g, Microsoft SQL Server 2008 R2, Microsoft Exchange Server.
+_Servers:_ Docker Swarm Mode, Redis Cluster, IIS 7 - 10, Apache, Microsoft SQL Server 2008 R2 - 2016, Oracle 9i/10g, Microsoft Exchange Server.

 ## EXPERIENCE

+### ACA Compliance Group (Technology Solutions), New York, NY

+Aug 2015 - Current, Senior Consultant (Technology)

+#### A Credit & Fixed Income Hedge Fund - New York (Sep 2017 - Current)

+- Instrumental in introducing new application stack and architecture which uses high availability micro-services using containerization and clustering technology such as docker swarm mode
+- Design and implement Linux based multi-node docker swarm to deploy replicated services for single page web applications and REST web api services.
+- Design and implement modular single page applications using ReactJS and backend web api services that are composed to provide a single application experience to user.
+- Integrated the web-based UI components to the existing Windows Forms and WPF application so that new components are integrated seamlessly to the existing user applications.
+- Provide guidance, documentation and training to other team members for the technology used - Docker swarm mode, .NET Core 2, ReactJS etc.

+Tech: .NET Core 2, REST API on ASP.net Core, ReactJS, Docker swarm, Redis cluster, WPF and WinForms

+#### A Private Equity Hedge Fund - New York (Aug 2015 - Aug 2017)

+- Lead the architecture change from a single monolithic webapi + webpages to smaller functional webapi services with Angular frontend.
+- Improved application error logging and alerting infrastructure with re-traceability of frontend actions.
+- Implemented common authorization and application permissions enforcement libraries for both .NET and JavaScript frameworks.
+- Evaluated and integrated APM product AppDynamics to existing applications.
+- Refactored common core libraries by functionality for shared use from all applications via nuget packages published to an internal NPM registry I set up.
+- Formalized branching and merging strategy and setup build  and deployment configurations for multiple projects.
+- Upgraded the application stack to latest versions for multiple applications handling all required migrations as needed.
+- Migrated a legacy Silverlight application to Angular + ASP.net webapi stack and added new business functionality to it.
+- Troubleshoot connectivity issues and redesigned an ASP.net MVC application to make it work in Safari on iPad over VPN.
+- Improved performance of multiple applications using profilers and code analysis tools to determine hotspots and bottlenecks.
+- Designed and implemented a workflow engine for a portfolio company valuation application.
+- Added more functionalities to Portfolio P&L attribution application used by Operations and Investment teams.
+- Authored angular directive to export any onscreen table as an excel file for download on client side.
+- Maintained and enhanced Daily Pricing Tool and Restrictions management Windows Forms applications.

+Tech: C#/.NET, ASP.NET Web API, Angular JS 1.x and 2, JavaScript.

 ### Merrill Lynch (Bank of America), Pennington, NJ